sails-adminpanel/sails-adminpanel/docs/Configuration.md

 | `routePrefix`     | Route prefix for admin panel.
 Default: `/admin`
 | `linkAssets`      | Will create a symlink to Admin panel assets.
 Anyway AP will try to load all assets from /admin/**** and you could copy them manually
 | `identifierField` | Default identifier field into models.
 This field will be used as identifier.
 Default: `id`
-| `entities`       | Configuration for entities.
+| `models`       | Configuration for models.
 Read below...
 | `showORMtime`     | Set `true` for enable showing fields createdAt and updatedAt in edit and add sections
-## Entitys
+## Models

-Admin panel devided into `entities` and this is a main part of configuration.
+Admin panel divided into `models` and this is a main part of configuration.

-Entity will represent several actions for each model that you need to enable into Admin Panel.
+Model will represent several actions for each model that you need to enable into Admin Panel.
 It will consist of actions:

 + `list` - list of records with filters, pagination and sorting.